kamel-beloula/passgen/README.md

 ## Description

-This application generates a random passoword based on the user's chosen criterias; length of the password and the types of characters included in the password.
+This application generates a random passoword based on the user's chosen criterias; length of the password and the types of characters to be included in the password.

 ## Table of Contents